ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.pl-pl.md

 ## Instructions

-ESXi 7.0 has introduced a [boot option to configure the size of ESXi system partitions](https://kb.vmware.com/s/article/81166) because some customers had complained about the useless presence of a datastore that fills all the remaining space of the installation disk or an OS that uses an oversized system partition.
+ESXi 7.0 introduced a [boot option to configure the size of ESXi system partitions](https://kb.vmware.com/s/article/81166) because the increased size of the system partition could cause issues, especially on systems with small disks.
 OVHcloud includes this feature in the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) and the [OVHcloud API](https://api.ovh.com/).

 Even with multiple disks available on a server, the ESXi OS installation uses only the first disk of the targeted disk group (see [Choosing the disk group to install an operating system](/pages/bare_metal_cloud/dedicated_servers/install_hybrid)).
 Other disks may be configured afterwards to be used for virtual machines (see [How to add a datastore](/pages/bare_metal_cloud/hgrstor2_system_configuration#add-datastore)).